Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Economics.md

 ## Introduction
 Markets forces can be thought of as a set of determining conditions within material reality.
-Such macro economic mechanisms direct the evolution of science and technology and distort their deveby incentivising research and implementait incentives and funding flows.
-We might consider their operation to be an existential steering wheel of tremendous capacity.
+Such macro economic mechanisms direct the evolution of science and technology by incentivising the development pathway of research and implementation.
+We might consider the skillful operation of markets to be an existential steering wheel of tremendous capacity.

 When it comes pragmatic interventions, its worthe check their compasses consider the economic winds